Short-Term Behavior of a Geothermal Energy Storage: Modeling and Theoretical Results

 Thermal storage facilities help to mitigate and to manage temporal fluctuations of heat supply and demand for heating and cooling systems of single buildings as well as for district heating systems.
 They allow heat to be stored in form of thermal energy and be used hours, days, weeks or months later.
 This is attractive for space heating, domestic or process hot water production, or generating electricity.
 Note that thermal energy may also be stored in the way of cold.
 Thermal storages can significantly increase both the flexibility and the performance of district energy systems and enhancing the integration of intermittent renewable energy sources into thermal networks (see Guelpa and Verda \cite{guelpa2019thermal}, Kitapbayev et al.~\cite{KITAPBAYEV2015823}).
 Since heat production is still mainly based on burning fossil fuels (gas, oil, coal) these are important contributions for the reduction of carbon emissions and an increasing energy independence of societies.

-In Zalba et al.~\cite{zalba2003review} a review has been carried out for the history of thermal energy storages with solid–liquid phase change and focused in three aspects: materials, heat transfer and applications.
+For an overview on thermal energy storages we refer to Dincer and Rosen \cite{dincer2021thermal}.
+Zalba et al.~\cite{zalba2003review} provides a review for the history of thermal energy storages with solid–liquid phase change and focused in three aspects: materials, heat transfer and applications.
 An overview of the European and in particular the Spanish thermal energy storage potential is presented in Arce et al. \cite{arce2011overview}.
 The authors show that thermal energy storages make an important contribution to the reduction of CO$_2$-emissions.
 In Soltani et al. \cite{soltani2019comprehensive} the authors provide a comprehensive review on the evolution of geothermal energy production from its beginnings to the present time by reporting production data from individual countries and collective data of worldwide production.